 According to NASA, Arctic sea ice is declining at a rate of 12.8% per decade.
 That might not sound like a lot, but it has had a significant impact on the polar bear population.
 Polar bears are completely dependent on sea ice for hunting, resting, and breeding.
-Their main source of food is the seal, which is usually enough to provide the enormous amount of calories that they need in order to survive.
+Their main source of food is the seal, which is usually enough to provide the calories that they need in order to survive.
 Unfortunately, as the ice melts, they have to travel farther and farther distances in order to find their next meal, sometimes expending calories that they can’t afford to lose.
 A study showed that the population of polar bears dropped 40% in northeast Alaska and Canada between 2001-2010.
 Because of this drop, and the threat to their environment from climate change, the polar bear has now been listed as a threatened species in the United States.

 What Our Tour Can Teach You

 While we are aware of the problems facing the polar bears and their environment, we hope that they are not destined to disappear forever.
 That’s why we want to educate as well as entertain our travelers.
 We’ll visit spectacularly beautiful landscapes and see amazing wildlife, but we’ll also meet with environmental experts and community leaders who are witnessing these problems first hand.